Toronto, Ontario, Canada

 Stepping on the pedal holds all the dampers away from the strings, regardless of the operation of the keys.
 So notes begin with the usual hammer strokes and then, at least in theory, the notes don't end.
 The ADSR envelope becomes more like "ADSS...
 S...
 S..."
 Of course the vibrations will eventually run out of energy and fade away, but on a good piano, notes played with the pedal may last many seconds after the key is released.
 There are also some secondary effects resulting in particular from sympathetic vibrations between sets of strings.
 A loud note played with the sustain pedal will cause higher-pitched strings at harmonics of that note to vibrate too, making the sound even fatter.

 It's possible to increase the interest in piano music by selectively using the pedal to change the sound at different points; something like a reverb effect.
 You can hear the difference in the first minute or so of the "Vampire Waltz" movement in Carmilla.
 This is a longer example and may take careful listening.
 The player widget links to the entire track rather than a clip.
 There is a strain repeated twice at the start, and I called for "pedal only on the second repeat," which is the translation of the Italian text highlighted in the screenshot.
-Parts of the second repeat, with pedal, sound bigger and "fatter" even though the are just the same notes as the first time around.
+Parts of the second repeat, with pedal, sound bigger and "fatter" even though they are just the same notes as the first time around.

 Start of the Vampire